How is the Long-eared Jerboa a desert specialist?

 - Cold offshore sea-surface temperatures

-Task Five: How does fauna and flora adapt to the desert environment?
+Task Five: How do fauna and flora adapt to the desert environment?

 - How do cacti and kangaroo rats survive in the extreme conditions of the desert?